Yang Jiechi: Director of the CCP Foreign Affairs Commission

+In 2017, Yang incorporated the term "Great changes unseen in a century" into the CCP's rhetoric, describing it as a guiding tenet of Xi Jinping Thought on Diplomacy.

 In 2019, Yang was described as "the most senior Chinese official to attend [the] Munich Security Conference since it began in 1963."
 He gave a keynote address.

 Alaska Summit

 In March 2021, Yang led the Chinese delegation for a strategic dialogue with the US in Alaska.
 The US team was headed by the Secretary of State Antony Blinken, in the first interaction with China during the Biden Administration.
 In the opening session in the presence of media, after 2-minute opening remarks by Blinken, Yang responded with an unexpected 16-minute speech.
 He said that it was necessitated by the "tone" of the US delegation.
 He harangued the United States for its human rights record, called it a global "champion of cyber attacks", and declared that "many people within the United States actually have little confidence in the democracy of the United States".

 These remarks went viral in China and Yang was praised for his forthrightness.
 The Washington Post said that the Biden Administration gets a taste of China's "wolf warrior" diplomacy.
-Although these statements were criticized as undiplomatic by Americans, they were reportedly popular and widely praised in China.
+Although these statements were criticized as undiplomatic by Americans, they were popular and widely praised in China.
+Chinese commentators cited Yang's remarks as an example of China "standing up to imperialists."

 Zurich Summit

-In October 2021, Yang travelled to Zürich, Switzerland to meet with U.S. National Security Advisor Jake Sullivan to further discuss current issues regarding diplomatic relations and a possible virtual meeting between U.S. President Joe Biden and Chinese President Xi Jinping.
+In October 2021, Yang travelled to Zürich, Switzerland to meet with U.S. National Security Advisor Jake Sullivan to further discuss current issues regarding diplomatic relations and a possible virtual meeting between U.S. President Joe Biden and Chinese leader Xi Jinping.
 The virtual summit between the leaders eventually happened on 16 November 2021.

+Retirement

+After the 20th National Congress of the Chinese Communist Party in October 2022, Yang Jiechi left the Politburo.
+On 1 January 2023, Yang Jiechi officially retired from politics after he stepped down as the director of the Office of the Central Foreign Affairs Commission.